 a) SERVICING

 (i) The Owner shall commence within twelve (12) months of the date of execution of this Agreement, and shall complete within _______________ (##) months after the date of execution of this Agreement, subject to unavoidable delay and pursuant to written notification to the Director of Engineering and Corporate Assets (the “Director”), the installation of all of the Public Services as shown on Schedule “A-1” and as further itemized in Schedules “C” and “D” to this Agreement (the “Public Services”).
-All Public Services shall be constructed in strict accordance with the plans and specifications approved by the Director, or designate or equivalent.
+All Public Services shall be constructed in strict accordance with the plans and specifications approved by the Director, or their designate or equivalent.
 A paper copy and electronic copy (AutoCAD and pdf) of the approved engineering plans shall have been deposited with the Director prior to the execution of this Agreement by the City.

 (ii) The Owner agrees to submit to the City, prior to commencing the installation of services, a construction management plan to regulate the routing of construction traffic for all phases of the development.
 The construction management plan will include all sediment and erosion control measures and measures to minimize construction mud on the roads as well as, road cleanings at the expense of the Owner.
 In addition, the construction management plan will outline the schedule of the installation of the Public Services, the communication plan, and the contact information for all of the parties involved in the subdivision.
 The Owner agrees to regular updates to the construction management plan to confirm the construction activities, development process and timelines, and milestones for inspection.